We respect your right to privacy and aim to keep all your health information confidential and secure.

 - The right to object to their patient information being processed (in certain circumstances)

-To comply with this new regulation, we have reviewed our processes, procedures and protocols updating many of these to comply with the changes.
+To comply with this new regulation, we reviewed our processes, procedures and protocols updating many of them to comply with the changes.

 One of the core changes sees an update of our Privacy Notice (sometimes known as a Fair Processing Notice).
 This statement discloses the way we gather, use, disclose, and manage the information we hold about you .
 It fulfils our legal requirement to protect your privacy.

 Click here for a copy of our updated Privacy Notice.
 This is also available in hardcopy from our reception areas.

 The NHS Business Services Authority has also issued a Privacy Statement regarding the way in which that NHS organisation manages the information it receives from GP Practices and Pharmacies on the prescriptions that are sent to them to fund the medication and appliances that are dispensed to you.